laurapacilio/laurapacilio.github.io/aboutme.md

 <br>
 I'm a Pennsylvania native (go Steelers!) who loves hiking, gardening, reading, and (of course) writing.
 My all-time favorite books continue to be Wuthering Heights and Brave New World.

-Fun fact: I skipped math my senior year of high school so I could squeeze in more English electives.
+Fun Fact: I skipped math my senior year of high school so I could squeeze in more English electives.

 ## How I became a professional writer